frudakisk/Coding-Portfolio-Kyle-Frudakis-2022/README.md

 This project was something I took on by myself before entering college.
 I am very proud of it and it actually helped me better understand the classes I would be taking my freshman year of college.
 Using python, I learned very basic database structures and when going into university, we had to learn C++, which was easier for me because I already have a knowledge of some of the common topics.
 This game is basically my version of Space Invaders, which is a classic arcade game.
+This .exe file is only accessible on Windows.

 Side Project/Escape_Room (Fall 2018)
 This was my first project in C++.
 While I have many other class assignments in C++, I felt like this one was a nice one to add to my portfolio as it expresses one of my many interest in programming.
 This program is a mini game that is filled with puzzles and some riddles.
 It is not perfect, as there are some ways to break the game.
 When I find the time, I can easily fix some of the issues.
 As of now, it is not very important to me to fix them.
+This .exe file is only accessible on Windows.

 Logic and Design (Spring 2019)